Caracas Distrito Federal, Venezuela Travel Guide

 Overall effect of holidays on daily operations.

-Verify specific dates for religious and public holidays as they may vary year to year.
+Verify specific times for religious and public holidays as they could be different year to year.

 These final points complete your practical guide to Caracas, ensuring a smooth and informed visit.